Landline complaints: the UK's best & worst home phone providers 2025

 Worst landline providers UK

-The report revealed that TalkTalk, EE and Now Broadband all generated the highest number of complaints, with each generating eight complaints per 100,000 customers.
+The report revealed that TalkTalk and EE both generated the highest number of complaints at eight per 100,000 customers – almost double the industry average.

-Ofcom revealed that by far the most gripes related to 'faults, service and provisioning', suggesting many customers struggled with outages over the quarter.
+Ofcom said most gripes from both firms related to 'faults, service and provisioning', suggesting many customers struggled with outages over the quarter.

-Sitting just above these three in the complaints table is Virgin Media, which generated seven complaints per 100,000 customers.
+Sitting just above these two in the complaints table was BT, which generated seven complaints per 100,000 customers.

-At the other end of the scale, Utility Warehouse was the landline provider with the lowest number of complaints.
+At the other end of the scale, Utility Warehouse was the landline provider with the lowest number of complaints for the third quarter in a row.

-Vodafone was third with three complaints per 100,000, which was the only other firm to come in under the industry average.
+Vodafone and Plusnet were third with three complaints per 100,000, with Now Broadband (four) the only other firm to come in under the industry average of five.

 See below for the complete complaints league table, according to Ofcom.